jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 :::caution

 Intel 7-10th gen CPUs have been removed from this list, since the toolkit for these generations has been deprecated by Intel.
 If you own a 7-10th gen CPU with integrated graphics, please continue to use them for Jellyfin, as they are still perfectly capable of performing the task.
-If you are making a purchase decision, you may wish to consider something else.
+If you are making a purchase decision, you may wish to consider alternatives.

 :::